Introduction / History

 In the villages, Jebala Arab women do the housework and care for the children, while the men work the fields, herd the animals, and provide protection.
 The women also perform some farm tasks, such as milking the cows, goats, and sheep and making butter.
 In the towns and cities, women do not work outside the home.
 Traditional roles still exist, but they are under tremendous influence from Western culture.

 As a means of preserving their people and as an influence of their Muslim religion, Arabs practice endogamous marriages (marrying only within a small social circle).
 Inheritance is patrilineal (traced through the males), and rule is patriarchal (male dominated).
-As is typical of Arabs, life for the Jebala Arab is centered around important ceremonies and family.
+As is typical of Arabs, life for Jebala Arabs is centered around important ceremonies and family.
 Major ceremonies include birth, marriage, and death, with the most elaborate being marriage.

-Virtually all Jebala Arab are Muslims.
+Virtually all Jebala Arabs are Muslims.
 As such, they follow the teachings of the prophet Mohammed.
 In order to attain heaven, one must adhere to these teachings as revealed in their holy book, the Koran.
 The Muslim religion is a religion of works based on five "pillars," or duties.
 These include affirming that there is no god but Allah, and Mohammed is his prophet; praying five times a day; giving alms to the poor; fasting during the month of Ramadan; and making a pilgrimage to Mecca, if possible.

-What are Their Needs?
+What Are Their Needs?

-* Ask God to raise up prayer teams who will begin breaking up the soil through worship and intercession.
+Ask God to raise up prayer teams who will begin breaking up the soil through worship and intercession.